Meavel/sudoku-neo/README.md

-This is a sudoku game on Windows 11.
-You may download it from google drive or compile it by using pyinstall and pyqt5.
-The program is made by GLM ai and debug by Gemini ai.
+This is a Sudoku game on Windows 11.
+You may download it from Google Drive or compile it using PyInstaller and PyQt5.
+The program is made by GLM AI and debugged by Gemini AI.
 Have fun!